jiaoZ7688/YOLOPv3/README.md

 ### Model parameter and inference speed
 We compare YOLOPv3 with YOLOP and HybridNets on the NVIDIA RTX 3080.
-In terms of real-time, we compare the inference speed (excluding data pre-processing and NMS operations) at batch size 1.
-MRP denotes model re-parameterization techniques.

 |        Model         |   Backbone   |   Params   | Flops | Speed (fps) |